drwaseemsheikh/audiometry/paper/paper.md

 3. The software can be used to measure the efficacy of a certain treatment, intervention, or equipment on the progression of a hearing loss.

 The current functionality of the application can be extended and enhanced in various ways.
-Some important future research directions include adding additional hearing impairment diagnostic intelligence into the application using machine learning and artificial intelligence techniques to increase the accuracy of diagnosis, and a client-server based architecture of the application.
+Some important future research directions include adding additional hearing impairment diagnostic intelligence into the application, using machine learning and artificial intelligence techniques to increase the accuracy of diagnosis, and a client-server based architecture of the application.

 # Figures